Are Avocados Fattening or Can They Help You Lose Weight?

 Hunger and Weight Gain

-Aside from the obvious health benefits of getting more out of the food you are eating, this can also help reduce excessive hunger over time.
+Aside from the obvious health benefits of getting more nutrition out of the food you are eating, this can also help reduce excessive hunger over time.
 This is because the feeling of being hungry is not always associated with a real need by our bodies for more food.

+Often we mistake thirst for hunger, so it’s always a good idea to have a glass of water before reaching for unhealthy snack food.
 At other times, especially if you’ve eaten not that long ago, feeling hungry can be our body’s way of telling us it needs more nutrients.

-When you are regularly eating nutritious foods you are less likely to feel hungry again soon after eating.
+When you are regularly eating nutritious foods like avocado you are less likely to feel hungry again soon after eating.
 In fact, with their rich taste, healthy fats, low carbohydrates and high protein and fiber content, avocados are well known to increase increase satiety — that feeling of satisfied fullness after you eat.